Artist: Belinda Golder Kngwarreye | Title: Bush Plum | Year: 2020 | Medium: synthetic polymer paint on Belgian linen | Dimensions: 150 x 150 cm

 Belinda specialises in depicting the "Bush Plum Dreaming" story, an inheritance from her grandmother.
 Her artworks vividly portray the transformation of the bush plum (Anwekety) throughout its ripening process, capturing the myriad colours of the fruit.
 The bush plum is a central element in the Jukurrpa (Dreaming) stories, symbolising the seed dispersal across ancestral lands by the wind, which is a foundational aspect of Anmatyerre culture.

-Belinda's painting technique, inspired by the renowned artist Emily Kame Kngwarreye, involves a distinctive method of loading her brush with multiple colour tones and applying them through a dotting technique.
-This approach, often executed with the paint wet, allows the colours to merge on the canvas, creating dynamic, fluid representations.
-Her preferred medium is acrylic on canvas.
+Belinda's painting technique, alike the renowned artist Emily Kame Kngwarreye, involves a distinctive method of loading her brush with multiple colour tones and applying them through a dotting technique.
+This approach, often executed with the paint wet, allows the colours to merge on the canvas, creating dynamic, fluid representations of her Country.

 © Adrian Newstead